 PAWS, Santorum, GPS connection.
 If you haven’t yet heard of Digital Angel and Senator Rick Santorum, read on.
 Savvy dog people know that the good Senator is the power behind PAWS, still on the table in 2008.
 TheDogPlace called PAWS “the worst threat to dog breeders in history.”

 Wrong on two counts:

-NAIS is a newer, greater threat to all animal owners and Santorum seems willing to abdicate his throne on PAWS to Senator Durbin.
-See links below.
+NAIS is a newer, greater threat to the privacy of all animal owners.
+Animals first, then your child, elderly relatives, and finally, they are already talking about "medical microchips" for you.
+Santorum seems willing to abdicate his throne on PAWS in favor of promoting microchips.
 Perhaps there’s more prestige connected with a position on the Board of Directors of Applied Digital Technologies, the parent company of Digital Angel?
-The popular Tennessee Senator Fred Thompson thought so.
+Tennessee Senator Fred Thompson thought so.
 And what you ask, does Digital Angel have to do with PAWS, and now this new thing, this NAIS?

 Okay, the first answer is to be found in this self-description: